amerzonmclean01-stack/e-book-store/README.md

                     description: "Understanding the prophetic voice in the modern church and your personal life.",
                     price: 349.99,
                     category: "ebook",
-                    image: "🕊️"
+                    image: "🕊️",
+                    inventory: 50,
+                    sku: "EBK-002"
                 },
                 {
                     id: 3,
-                    name: "The Written Word",
+                    name: "Destiny Declarations",
-                    description: "Exploring the power of God's promises and declarations over your life.",
+                    description: "Powerful declarations to speak over your life and activate your destiny.",
-                    price: 269.99,
+                    price: 199.99,
                     category: "ebook",
-                    image: "✝️"
+                    image: "🗣️",
+                    inventory: 75,
+                    sku: "EBK-003"
                 },
                 {
                     id: 4,
-                    name: "Prayer & Fasting Guide",
+                    name: "The Prophetic Journey",
-                    description: "A 21-day guide to deepening your prayer life through biblical fasting.",
+                    description: "A 30-day devotional to deepen your prophetic understanding and walk.",
-                    price: 199.99,
+                    price: 249.99,
                     category: "ebook",
-                    image: "🙏"
+                    image: "🛤️",
+                    inventory: 60,
+                    sku: "EBK-004"
                 }
             ],
             blogPosts: [